osresearch/esp32-ttgo/README.md

 with a blue OLED](https://www.aliexpress.com/item/2pcs-of-868MHz-915MHz-SX1276-ESP32-LoRa-0-96-Inch-Blue-OLED-Display-Bluetooth-WIFI-Kit/32840618066.html) with a 900 Mhz radio.

+It is programmable with the normal ESP32 Arduino IDE, using the board type `ESP32 Dev Module` and programmable over the `/dev/ttyUSB0` port.
+On OSX and Windows you might need to install a driver for the CP2102 USB to UART bridge from Silicon Labs.

 Libraries
 ===
 The official devkit is a 300 MB download, but if you have already setup